A Different Kind of Aesthetic Medicine

 Have a question about our services or appointment process?

 Submit an enquiry and our team will be in touch to assist with general information and booking support.
-Please note that medical advice, treatment recommendations and suitability assessments can only be provided during a formal consultation with one of our dermatologists.
+Please note that medical advice, treatment recommendations and suitability assessments can only be provided during a formal consultation with one of our dermatologists or plastic surgeons.

 Where a skin condition is already being managed by one of our dermatologists, aesthetic treatment is planned with that in mind.
-Where a patient comes to us for the first time with an aesthetic concern, the same clinical rigour applies.
+New patients presenting with an aesthetic concern are assessed with the same clinical rigour.

 Pigmentation is one of the most frequently mistreated aesthetic skin concerns.
 The presentation – brown or grey patches, uneven skin tone, persistent dark marks — is often similar across different conditions.
 But the underlying cause, and therefore the appropriate treatment, varies significantly.